|McCarter provides a $100/week expense stipend. Limited housing is available for out of town interns.

-The McCarter Internship program is designed provide an environment that empowers tomorrow’s theater professionals to develop in their chosen field.
+The McCarter Internship program is designed to provide an environment that empowers tomorrow’s theater professionals to develop in their chosen field.
 By incorporating our interns into the work of McCarter in a deep, vital and mutually beneficial way, we help to foster thriving, passionate colleagues in the theater community.
+Please note that these internships are full time, full season opportunities for post graduate candidates.

 McCarter Theatre Center for the Performing Arts is a nationally recognized, non-profit performing arts organization which produces 6 main stage theater productions, and presents over 100 music, dance and special events each year.
 McCarter's theater series was the recipient of a Tony Award for Outstanding Regional Theatre, and in 2013 McCarter’s artistic director accepted the Tony Award for best New Play on behalf of Vanya and Sonya and Masha and Spike, which was developed and premiered at McCarter.
 Located in Princeton, New Jersey, McCarter Theatre is centrally located 50 miles from both New York and Philadelphia and reaches an audience of approximately 200,000 throughout the tri-state area.
 McCarter's budget exceeds $10 million dollars per year, and the theater employs approximately 150 people at the peak of the season.